aleph2c/learning_xslt_with_python/README.md

 cli tool will call out to java when the ``saxoniche`` library fails to compile your ``.xsl``.
 It will rerun the compilation using the jar and output the XSLT compiler error messages to the terminal.
-This will give you the feedback required to debug your program.
+This will give you the feedback required to debug your programs.

 # Running Examples